-This is a five-week summer program in Europe, usually offered from early June to mid-July.
-It is offered in partnership with Oklahoma State University and each university sends approximately 15 students each year.
+This is a four-week summer program in Europe, usually offered from mid-May to mid-June.
 Students will take two courses (International Cuisine and International Hospitality Management) earning six HM elective credits.
-Courses are taught in English by faculty from Penn State and Oklahoma State.
+Courses are taught in English by faculty from Penn State.
 In the current program, course time is spent in Florence (Italy) and Maastricht (The Netherlands).
-There are several open travel dates for students to explore Europe on their own.
+There are several weekend breaks that will allow students to take short trips to other areas of interest.
 Students apply for this program at the Global Programs website.
-The HM lead faculty contact for this program is Dr. Bartlett at email@example.com
+The HM lead faculty contact for this program is Dr. Mount

 Paul Bocuse Culinary Institute - Lyon, France

-This is a 10-14 day program, usually offered in mid-May.
+This is a 9-11 day program, usually offered in mid-May.
 It is a culinary focused program, delivered at the Paul Bocuse Culinary Institute.
 Instruction is received from leading French chefs and is either in English or translated from French.
 Students earn three HM elective (French Cuisine and Culture) credits.
 Students apply to this program at the Global Programs website.
-The HM lead faculty contact for this program is Ms. Egan at firstname.lastname@example.org.
+The HM lead faculty contact for this program is Mr. Ranjeva at email@example.com.